LZMA-JS/LZMA-JS/readme.md

 Node.js
 ---

-LZMA-JS is available in the npm repository.

-    $ npm install lzma

-It can be loaded with the following code:
+After installing with npm, it can be loaded with the following code:

     var my_lzma = require("lzma");